rchavarria/racetrack/README.md

 constraints evaluation onto a domain class.
 On the other hand, `mockDomain()` takes mocking one step further, it allows you to mock out the entire database layer.

+### Creating Codecs

+Create a file that ends with `Codec` in the `grails-app/utils` directory.
+Let's say, you create a file named `UnderscoreCodec.groovy`, grails will automatically metaprogram these two methods in the String class: `String.encodeAsUnderscore()` and `String.decodeUnderscore()`.
+Cool!!

+### Interceptors

+In the UserController class, you can create a closure called `beforeInterceptor` to add an interceptor that is called before every controller action.

+### Filters

+The `beforeInterceptor` allows you to intercept requests on a per-controller basis.
+Filters allow you to do the same thing on an applicationwide. basis.